zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

 will advance at twice the real time speed.
 Similarly if ``--rt-drift=-100e-6`` is given, the simulated time will progress 100ppm slower than real time.
-Note that the these 2 options have no meaning when running in non real-time mode.
+Note that these 2 options have no meaning when running in non real-time mode.

 How simulated time and real time relate to each other